 The ackee, or Blighia sapida, is actually Jamaica’s national fruit and yet very dangerous.

-The issue lies when the fruit is unripe as the pods inside contain a poison called hypoglycin, but when they turn red, open naturally, and the fruit is fully ripened, the yellow arilli is safe to eat.
+The issue lies when the fruit is unripe as the pods inside contain a poison called hypoglycin, but when they turn red and open naturally, and the fruit is fully ripened, the yellow arilli are safe to eat.

 The seeds are always toxic regardless of ripening and consumption of the Ackee poison causes Jamaican Vomiting Sickness which can lead to death.

 The scientific name apparently derives from the sailor who took the fruit in 1793 from the country to the Royal Botanical Gardens in Kew, England; Captain William Bligh and the common name from the West African name Akye fufo.

 Jamaican Vomiting Sickness was first labeled in 1904 and as we mentioned earlier is caused by Hypolgycin, this poison is named after the way it causes hypoglycemia, which is a severe lowering of blood sugar levels.